 Sociologist specializing in popular education and feminisms, Nassira Hedjerassi is also a professor of education sciences at the Sorbonne University.
 She works on the work of bell hooks and has prefaced her works in France.

-TTTToolbox participants will prepare a collective interview. @erg, rue du page 87, 1050 Bruxelles
+TTTToolbox participants will prepare a collective interview. @erg, rue du page 87, 1050 Bruxelles (BE)

 A collective Teaching To Transgress Toolbox performance